hamptonpieryc/website/content/docs/club-rules.md

 certain types of non-powered craft.

 **4.17** All members shall provide a valid email address and consent to email communication except when alternative means are required by law or specified in the Club Rules and Byelaws.
+Unless explicitly stated, the term "written" is assumed to mean email.

 ## 5. EXECUTIVE OFFICERS: